abagramian/RoomMate/CanvasTesting/README.md

 * We need a JSON file containing information for preset RPI Dorm layouts that can be read into the canvas.
 These would serve as a convenience to the user so that they can easily work around objects that will be there when they move in, such as beds and desks.

+**Misc Cleanup to be done**

+* Make "CANVASID" a constant instead of referencing it by string
+* Make APP_NAMESPACE + "CanvasBorder" a constant
+* Add clarifying comments